A Guide to Telematics Control Units for Fleets

 2. Rapid real-time fleet reporting

-A TCU combined with telematics software like the CalAmp Application can enable data collection and reporting in near real-time.
+A TCU combined with telematics software like the CalAmp iOn can enable data collection and reporting in near real-time.
 As a result, operators and managers get instant access to data on the locations and health of their fleet vehicles.

 Operators can also use vehicle data to perform preemptive fleet maintenance.